Books With Characters in Their 40s

 Forty-year-old Madeline is funny, biting, and passionate; she remembers everything and forgives no one.
 Celeste is beautiful, but the illusion of perfection comes at a price.
 Single mom Jane is new to town and has a mysterious past.
 She’s so young that other moms mistake her for a nanny.

-The three women at the heart of this story are very different, but they all wind up involved in the same shocking situation.
+The three women at the heart of this story are very different, but a schoolyard scandal threatens to expose each of their lies.

 The Book Girls Say…